adobe/brackets-shell/README.md

    ...
 ```

-Open a terminal window on this directory and run `scripts/make_symlinks.sh`.
+Open a terminal window on the `brackets-shell` directory and run `scripts/make_symlinks.sh`.
 This will create symbolic links to several folders in the `deps/cef` directory.
 Open appshell.pbxproj in XCode.
 NOTE: If you are using XCode 4.4, you will get a couple warnings.
 These are harmless, and will be fixed soon.

 ####Generating Projects